Oh hi there! ??

 Seriously though, here I am, back for good!
 I've been working hard making some new recipes, re-working old ones and taking a bunch of fresh photos of all the yummy stuff my family and I have been munching on and I can't wait to share it with you!
 Over the next couple weeks, I'll be getting back into my old posting schedule of publishing once or twice a week so you'll be hearing from me more often. ❤️

-So, with starting fresh in mind today I'm sharing with you my super simple go to recipe for homemade fresh salsa!
+So, with starting fresh in mind today I'm sharing with you my super simple go-to homemade salsa recipe!

-With the heat of the summertime at full power, I just haven't felt like heating up the stove unless it's absolutely necessary, so we've been eating a lot of non-cook or “cook as little as possible” type meals. 😂 It's just so much easier on a hot day to make a great big batch of flavourful and fresh chunky salsa to go with some grilled chicken breasts or steak with some rice.
+With the heat of the summertime at full power, I just haven't felt like heating up the stove unless it's absolutely necessary, so we've been eating a lot of non-cook or “cook as little as possible” type meals.
+That's where an easy fresh salsa recipe comes into play.
+On a hot day it's just so much easier to make a great big batch of flavourful and fresh chunky salsa to go with some grilled chicken breasts or steak with some rice.
 MmmMMmmm!

 I've been making this recipe at least once a week all summer long and everyone loves it so I know you will too! ❤️